Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-11/_posts/2002-01-01-HTML5-keyevents.md

 </html>
 ```

-Notice this time, we aren't moving the square automatically.
-We are going to move it with keys!
+## KeyEvents

 Should we use WASD or arrows?
 Or both?
 Let's start with WASD.

 So, you may recall that all keys (input) have to get translated for the computer to be able to know what key was pressed.
-For example, we know that M was pressed or Q.  But each of those keys are mapped to a certain number and their numbers are stored as 0's and 1's so the computer knows what do to with them.
+For example, we know that M was pressed or Q.  But each of those keys are mapped to a certain number and those numbers are stored as 0's and 1's so the computer knows what do to with them.

 In JavaScript and jQuery, we have to either use their key's number or try and compare the actual letter.